 No matter their age – get them out for a run on the beach, a hike in the forest, or fossick along a creek to clear the cobwebs.

-It’s a win for grown-ups, too, as they benefit from spending time in nature away from the daily grind.
+It’s a win for grown-ups too, as you benefit from spending time in nature away from the daily grind.
 Everyone will return home rejuvenated and ready to tackle the new term!

-Make sure you pack your gumboots and raincoats and plenty of warm clothes so you can enjoy the outdoors in comfort.
+Make sure you pack your gumboots and raincoats and plenty of warm clothes so you can enjoy the outdoors.

 And, if you need a break from any inclement weather, there are plenty of inside activities, too!